OnStar will update members on Santa’s location for those on the road

 If you want to be able to track Kris Kringle in your car this season, you’ll need to make sure your car has the blue OnStar button and that you’re on one of the paid plans offered by OnStar.
 You can find all that info here.

-Once you have those two requirements checked off your list, you’ll be able to ask OnStar for updates on Jolly Old St. Nick starting at 5 a.m.
-CT on Christmas Eve all the way until 4 a.m.
-CT on Christmas Day.
+Once you have those two requirements checked off your list, you’ll be able to ask OnStar for updates on Jolly Old St. Nick starting at 6 a.m.
+ET on Christmas Eve all the way until 4 a.m.
+ET on Christmas Day.

-Do you have any travel plans this Christmas?
-Will you be using OnStar to track Santa while on your journey?
-Let me know on Twitter: @NickErebia.

 - OnStar will update members on Santa’s location for those on the road